kernsary/cinema_1/homework.md

 ## Extension

-1. Research how to delete multiple entries from your table in a single command.
+1. Research how to delete multiple entries from your table in a single command

+Use DELETE but after WHERE use multiple ids or another condition eg id >= 80